ankurp/Dollar/README.md

 [Cent](https://github.com/ankurp/Cent) is a library that extends certain Swift object types using the extension feature and gives its two cents to Swift language.
 It is now moved into a separate repo to support `carthage` and upcoming `Swift Package Manager`

-NOTE: Starting Swift 4 `$` is no longer a valid identifier.
-So you get the following `error: '$' is not an identifier; use backticks to escape it` You will need to espace `$` identifier using backticks.

 ## Contents ##

 - [Setup](#setup)